rust-lang-uz/book/rustbook-uz/src/ch15-02-deref.md

 can work for either references or smart pointers.

-To see deref coercion in action, let’s use the `MyBox<T>` type we defined in Listing 15-8 as well as the implementation of `Deref` that we added in Listing 15-10.
-Listing 15-11 shows the definition of a function that has a string slice
+To see deref coercion in action, let’s use the `MyBox<T>` type we defined in Ro'yxat 15-8 as well as the implementation of `Deref` that we added in Listing 15-10.
+Ro'yxat 15-11 shows the definition of a function that has a string slice
 parameter:

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Fayl nomi: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-11/src/main.rs:here}}
 ```

-<span class="caption">Listing 15-11: A `hello` function that has the parameter
+<span class="caption">Ro'yxat 15-11: A `hello` function that has the parameter
 `name` of type `&str`</span>

 We can call the `hello` function with a string slice as an argument, such as `hello("Rust");` for example.
-Deref coercion makes it possible to call `hello` with a reference to a value of type `MyBox<String>`, as shown in Listing 15-12:
+Deref coercion makes it possible to call `hello` with a reference to a value of type `MyBox<String>`, as shown in Ro'yxat 15-12:

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Fayl nomi: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-12/src/main.rs:here}}
 ```

-<span class="caption">Listing 15-12: Calling `hello` with a reference to a
+<span class="caption">Ro'yxat 15-12: Calling `hello` with a reference to a
 `MyBox<String>` value, which works because of deref coercion</span>

 Here we’re calling the `hello` function with the argument `&m`, which is a reference to a `MyBox<String>` value.
-Because we implemented the `Deref` trait on `MyBox<T>` in Listing 15-10, Rust can turn `&MyBox<String>` into `&String` by calling `deref`.
+Because we implemented the `Deref` trait on `MyBox<T>` in Ro'yxat 15-10, Rust can turn `&MyBox<String>` into `&String` by calling `deref`.
 The standard library provides an implementation of `Deref` on `String` that returns a string slice, and this is in the API documentation for `Deref`.
 Rust calls `deref` again to turn the `&String` into `&str`, which matches the `hello` function’s definition.

-If Rust didn’t implement deref coercion, we would have to write the code in Listing 15-13 instead of the code in Listing 15-12 to call `hello` with a value of type `&MyBox<String>`.
+If Rust didn’t implement deref coercion, we would have to write the code in Ro'yxat 15-13 instead of the code in Listing 15-12 to call `hello` with a value of type `&MyBox<String>`.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Fayl nomi: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-13/src/main.rs:here}}
 ```

-<span class="caption">Listing 15-13: The code we would have to write if Rust
+<span class="caption">Ro'yxat 15-13: The code we would have to write if Rust
 didn’t have deref coercion</span>

 The `(*m)` dereferences the `MyBox<String>` into a `String`.
 Then the `&` and